Sickle Cell Disease

 Sickle cell is present at birth.
-It is inherited when a child has 2 sickle cell genes,
+It is inherited when a child has two sickle cell

 A child who has only one sickle cell gene is healthy.
 But they are a carrier of the

 disease.
-If 2 carriers have a child, there is a chance their child will have sickle
+If two carriers have a child, there is a chance their child will have sickle

 Once parents have had a child with sickle cell disease, there is a 1 in 4 chance that

 another child will be born with sickle cell disease.
 There is also a 1 in 2 chance